 I think I said something like, “My (insert luxury brand here) heels are in that suitcase…and I need them!!!!”
 Yeah, I “NEEDED” them and reacted as if my life had been upended on a massive scale.
 It was only months later — when sharing the story — that I realized that contrary to my socialist-leaning values, I was a bit bougie, definitely a clotheshorse and still working on my Zen.

-Overreaction aside, a curious thing happened over the 2 days I was on vacation without my “stuff.”
-I was able to get dressed and out the door in 30 minutes both mornings.
-I was able to keep my hotel room cleaner and by the time my luggage was delivered, I had begun to feel less encumbered.
+Overreaction aside, a funny thing happened the next 2 days while I waited for my luggage.
+I was able to get dressed and out the door in 30 minutes!
+My hotel room cleaner and by the time my luggage was delivered, I had begun to feel less encumbered.
 I was really enjoying my vacation and didn’t have a problem wearing the same pair of jeans three days in a row.

 That led to a decision to travel light and only pack what I can fit into a carryon and at home, I started thinking about what I could get rid of to better manage my closets.
 It was hard and I couldn’t decide what to toss so instead, I focused on creating a more organized wardrobe.